 Improving emotional intelligence is about leading from your heart and your mind.
-EI requires you to tap into your inner motivation and the will to take the risks associated with the learning.
-The work required to sustain EI is not only a mental exercise but also one that is driven from an internal passion towards becoming a better leader.
+EQ requires you to tap into your inner motivation and the will to take the risks associated with the learning.
+The work required to sustain EQ is not only a mental exercise but also one that is driven from an internal passion towards becoming a better leader.
 Emotional intelligence is a life long learning experience, which requires commitment, patience and a determination.

 image courtesy Burning Image Photography

 [i] Self-awareness.
 (2011, August 8).
 In Wikipedia, The Free Encyclopedia.
 Retrieved 17:14, August 31, 2011, from http://en.wikipedia.org/w/index.php?title=Self-awareness&oldid=443646679